-Email is a little more effective for complaint tracking - up to a point.
-It’s flexible and simple, and you can easily reference different conversations, requests and responses from your own inbox.
-What it can’t offer is perhaps more important: the ability to collaborate, assign tasks, feed into a centralized management dashboard, and generate automated reminders and notifications.
+Email is a little more effective for complaint tracking, but only to a point.
+It’s flexible and simple, but it can’t offer the ability to collaborate, assign tasks, feed submissions into a centralized management dashboard, or generate automated reminders and notifications.
 In some ways, email is just as limited as spreadsheets.

-Complaint tracking applications help you to report and monitor how well problems are being resolved.
-You can also analyze the types of complaint being entered into the system, which enables you to pinpoint consistent problem areas or individuals.
+Complaint tracking applications help monitor how efficiently complaints are being resolved.
+Teams can analyze the types of complaints entered into the system as well, allowing them to pinpoint consistent problem areas or individuals.

-Every university or higher education establishment has complaints, processes and problems that need to be tracked, monitored, reported, resolved or escalated.
-Although the spreadsheet has traditionally been the first port of call, it’s an uncertain and unreliable method.
+Every university or higher education institution has complaints, processes, and problems that need to be tracked, monitored, and resolved.
 With so much riding on the proper handling of complaints, it’s important to use a solution that gets the job done the right way and provides peace of mind to everyone involved, every time.